Marriage and Calling - Page 3 of 5 (series: Lessons on 1st Corinthians)

 Christianity would teach those who are masters to be kind, tender, and gentle; to liberate their slaves, and to change the laws so that it may be done everywhere.
 It would not teach the slave to assault his master, and bathe his hands in his blood; to break up the affairs of society by violence; or to dishonor his religion by giving into his feelings of revenge, or by acts of murder.

-said in regard to literal slavery, can be applied spiritually.
+What Paul has said in regard to literal slavery, can be applied spiritually.
 We should never allow ourselves to be put under the inappropriate control or influence of others.
 We should not even follow good men slavishly.
 Do not say, “I am of Paul; I am of Apollos; I am of Calvin; I am of Wesley.”
 Do not follow the man instead of his Master.
 “I will follow anybody if he goes Christ's way, but I will follow nobody, by the grace of God, if he does not go in that direction."
 (Spurgeon)

 use it rather.